 When it comes to wardrobe, avoid spaghetti straps, tan lines, wrinkled shirts and blouses.
 Use collar stays or starch so the collars on your shirt are stiff.
 Avoid colors that are too similar to your skin tone i.e. if you are a little pale, avoid white shirts unless wearing a sweater, cardigan or blazer over it.

-Great Linkedin Photos, Professional Linkedin Photos, Linkedin Profile Picture Tips, Professional Picture For Linkedin, Female Best Linkedin Headshots, Linkedin Photo Ideas, Linkedin Photo Examples
+Professional Linkedin Photos, Female Best Linkedin Headshots, Linkedin Profile Photo Ideas

 Yes, you absolutely can but most people who attempt to do this do a poor job.
 Whether it’s unflattering selfies, angles, lighting or lack or sufficient camera quality to convey professionalism and reputation.